Sjöormen-class submarine

 The Sjöormen class (Sea serpent) was a class of submarines built for the Swedish Navy in the late 1960s.
 They had a teardrop hull shape and were capable of diving to 150 m.
 At the time of their deployment they were regarded as one of the most advanced non-nuclear submarine-classes in the world, incorporating many new features including x-rudder and anechoic tiles.
 Both speed and underwater endurance was at this time very high for a conventional submarine.
 The submarines were retired by Sweden in the early 1990s.
-In the late 1990s, four submarines were acquired by the Republic of Singapore Navy (RSN) and relaunched as the Challenger class following modernisation and tropicalisation.
+In the late 1990s, all five submarines were acquired by the Republic of Singapore Navy (RSN) and four were relaunched as the Challenger class following modernisation and tropicalisation.
+The fifth was never relaunched as it was used for spare parts and subsequently scrapped in the 2000’s.
+As of November 2024, the Challenger-Class has been decommissioned.